devinekask/development-expert-f19/week03-communication/README.md

 ```

 Test the app.
 It should work like the previous one (except now you are the caller instead of the callee).

+#### Signalling server

+Up until now, you've been using a signalling server running on the beamer.
+The role of this socket server is relay messages between connected clients, helping them discover eachother and send call offers / answers to one another.

+You can [view the code of the signalling server](projects/10-server-beamer).
+Look at the socket logic in place.
+You'll recognize the messages you've been sending / handling in the previous exercises.

+Try to build an app where you show user names or socket ids in a list and where users can initiate a call to one another through an interface.
+You probably don't need to change that much to the signalling server!